James St. James: Freak Show and the 2000s

 St. James published a second book, Freak Show in 2007, a comedy/romance about a teenage drag queen who attends a new school and forges a relationship with the football team's quarterback.
 Freak Show was named to the American Library Association Best Books for Young Adults list.
 The book was adapted into a feature in 2017 by Maven Entertainment.
-The film was directed by Trudie Styler, and stars Alex Lawther, Abigail Breslin, and Bette Midler.
+The film was directed by Trudie Styler and stars Alex Lawther, Abigail Breslin, and Bette Midler.

 St. James curates art shows at the World of Wonder Gallery for the production company World of Wonder, makers of both Party Monster: The Shockumentary (1998) and Party Monster (2003), and blogs regularly on World of Wonder's website, the WOW Report.

-In the 2000s St. James has made regular appearances on America's Next Top Model, cycles 5, 7, & 11, presenting contest skill challenges to the aspiring models.
+In the 2000s, St. James has made regular appearances on America's Next Top Model, cycles 5, 7, & 11, presenting contest skill challenges to the aspiring models.
 St. James also appeared in season 2, episode 9 of RuPaul's Drag Race, where he interviewed the top four contestants on a red carpet before they walked the runway.

-St. James currently has a long running webseries through the World of Wonder channel WOWPresents, titled Transformations: with James St. James.
-The webseries features various makeup artists, drag queens, Club Kids, and RuPaul's Drag Race alums giving St. James themed makeovers.
+St. James had a long running webseries through the World of Wonder channel WOW Presents, titled Transformations: with James St. James.
+The webseries featured various makeup artists, drag queens, Club Kids, and RuPaul's Drag Race alums giving St. James themed makeovers.